What I Learned From Ending A Marriage With Someone I Love

 6. Love after love is tricky.

 There is no timeline for moving on after one love story has ended.
 Sometimes the next love story begins immediately, and sometimes it takes decades.
-One thing is certain: Everyone has opinions about when, how and with whom your “next chapter” should happen.
+Healing after a divorce looks different for everyone.
+One thing is certain: Everyone has opinions about when, how, and with whom your “next chapter” should happen.

 I remember after getting married, the most asked question was when I would have a baby.
 When I had a baby, the next question was when I would have another baby.